What It Takes to Get into Medical School

-Your different life experiences are what shape you to who you are… and they want to know who that is.
+Your different life experiences are what shape you into who you are… and they want to know who that is.

 This is a standardized computer exam that is used to determine how prepared you are for med school.
 The MCAT test is made and conducted by the Association of American Medical Colleges (AAMC).